AVerMedia-Technologies-Inc/CreatorCentralSDK/README.md

 - Manage your widget configuration in [Property View](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Property-View)
 - We have some [sample widgets](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Samples) that can help you start your custom widgets.
 - Get your [AX devices with Creator Central](https://www.avermedia.com/gaming/creatorcentral) or try our simulator in [Releases](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/releases).

-## Deprecated Creator Central SDK V1
-You can still use [Creator Central SDK version 1](v1/README.md) widgets in our Creator Central applications.
-**They are deprecated in favor of SDK version 2.**
-We don't have timeline yet, but they will be completely removed in the future.
-Try to migrate your widgets to SDK version 2.